opencog/learn/stream/README.md

 The interface to the LLM is "tokens", or more precisely "text", or whatever the Anthropic LLM client can be coaxed to print on screen and perform via MCP interfaces.
-So this is a bit of a narrow straw, backed by a big brain at the othr end of it.
+So this is a bit of a narrow straw, backed by a big brain at the other end of it.
 What can be done at this end of the straw?
 Well, you guessed it.
 I cannot out-LLM the LLM guys; its a multi-billion-dollar industry.
 But I can explore trying to find a "neuro-symbolic representation", with sparse weights and graph structures